 When to Change a Registered Agent?

 Before diving into the details of how to change a registered agent, you should consider when it is important to make this change.
-We know that people and businesses are constantly evolving, making it vital for us to adapt to new circumstances.
-There are four reasons when to change a registered agent.

 The first to change a registered agent is because the current registered agent is no longer available or simply isn’t working out.